ZerdBG3/RAW/Features.md

   - Level 2: Wild Shape dismissal costs a bonus action
   - Level 2: Wild Shape Giant Badger changes to attacks and movements
   - Level 2 (Circle of the Land): Replaces Dire Wolf with Wolf for Circle of the Land Druids
+  - Level 2 (Circle of the Land): Natural Recovery is only usable during a Short Rest
   - Level 2 (Circle of the Moon): Changed stats of Dire Wolf to match Monster's Manual stats
   - Level 2 (Circle of the Moon): Polar Bear is replaced with Brown Bear, visual and stat wise
 * Ranger: